Send the link below via email or IMCopy

 (or whatever position/field you're in)

 searching for new opportunities.
 It looks like you work with talent similar to myself.
-I'd appreciate the chance to connect, and discuss over the phone or in person, how I might serve as an asset to you.
+I'd appreciate the chance to connect, and discuss how we might benefit from collaborating with each-other.
 Thanks for your time and have a great day."

-Be concise - confident - specific - and make the ask for a meeting.
-Make it something you can copy and paste later (provided it works), which is why you might want to avoid personalizing it with their name or things such as "have a great Friday".
+Be concise - confident - specific - and make the ask for a meeting/conversation.
+If you intend on copying and pasting it later, make it something that lends itself to that (no specific names, dates, terms, etc.) - which is why you might want to avoid personalizing it with their name or things such as "have a great Friday".
 Remember, when asking to connect via LinkedIn you should always include this sort of personal message (and there is a limit on how long it can be).

 How you convey your experience on LinkedIn should closely (very closely) resemble your resume's experience; it is VERY important that they do not contradict each-other (dates, job titles, company names, etc. should all line up perfectly)